 Sweet Summer Perfume

 A relaxing and warming blend reminiscent of summer, with a lightly floral aroma complemented by hints of spice and cedar.
-Especially useful during times of stress, occasional anxiety, and irritability.
+Especially useful for relaxation and promoting a calm state.
 A great lift-me-up!

 - 10 drops organic Lavender essential oil

 - 5 drops organic Roman Chamomile essential oil